nytud/xtsv/README.md

 1) It must provide (at least) the mandatory API (see [emDummy](https://github.com/dlt-rilmta/emdummy) for a well-documented example)
 2) It must conform to the (to be defined) field-name conventions and the format conventions
-3) It must have an LGPL 3.0 compatible lisence
+3) It must have an LGPL 3.0 compatible license

 The following steps are needed to insert the new module into the pipeline: